Published on

 Horizontal axis: position x_j.
 Vertical axis: position x_i.

-For 3D models, that shift matters because spatial encoding is often downstream of neighborhood selection, similarity scoring, or attention.
-If distant positions look spuriously alike, the model can mix signals that should remain separate.
-PMPE is interesting because it attacks that failure mode directly without giving up the useful bias that made Fourier features attractive in the first place.
+That correction matters in 3D because positional encoding often sits upstream of neighborhood construction, similarity computation, and attention.
+If distant positions still look too similar after encoding, later layers can mix signals that should remain separate.
+PMPE is useful because it directly targets that structural ambiguity while preserving the local-detail advantages that made Fourier features attractive to begin with.

-where is a learnable projection and is the carrier term.
+Here WW is a learnable parameter and cc is the carrier term.

 Cube3D-Style PMPE